 gvm-tools can be used with all supported GOS versions.

 Python 3.5 and later is supported.

 You can install the latest stable release of gvm-tools from the Python Package Index using pip:

-pip install gvm-tools
+pip install --user gvm-tools

 There are several clients to communicate via GMP/OSP.

 All clients have the ability to build a connection in various ways:

 * Unix Socket * TLS Connection * SSH Connection

 This tool sends plain GMP/OSP commands and prints the result to the standard output.

 Return the current protocol version used by the server: